-At UP, what we typically do is start inflamed clients off with a low carb, higher fat plan and then gradually introduce carbohydrates into the diet as the client gets leaner.
+At UP, we typically start clients off with a low carbohydrate intake and then gradually introduce more carbohydrates into the diet as the client progresses through their body transformation.

 Does timing matter for fats?

-Unlike protein and carbs, nutrient timing is less important with fats other than for reasons of taste or calorie distribution throughout the day.
+Unlike protein and carbohydrate, nutrient timing is less important with fats.

 The only time you may want to avoid fats is during and immediately post workout, where you may be taking in a lot more carbohydrates, and don’t want to slow digestion down.

 During the other times, spreading your fat intake out through the day is the best option.